jiayuasu/Synthetic-data-generator/README.md

 # Synthetic-data-generator
-Synthetic data generator for generating data follows normal distribution
+Synthetic data generator for generating data follows uniform/normal/exponential distribution

-##Introduction
+## Introduction
 I was struggling for getting large scale synthetic data to do my experiments.
 I know there are people also face this issue.
 But they may not know how easy to write their own generator.
 This is a simple synthetic data generator.
-This data generator is able to generate random data follows uniform distribution and skewed data follows normal distribution.
+This data generator is able to generate random data follows uniform distribution and skewed data follows normal/exponential distribution.

-##How to get started
+## How to get started

 1. I assume you already get Python installed on your machine.
 If not, it is easy to get one.
-2. Download DatabaseGnerator.py.
+2. Download generator.py.
-3. Run DatabaseGnerator.py:
+3. Run generator.py:
   ```
   python3 generator.py
   ```